-Contract Editor, since 2005, working for book and journal publishers, businesses, consultants, researchers, government, and others
+- Editorial Contractor, since 2005, working for book and journal publishers, businesses, consultants, researchers, universities, self-publishing authors, and others

 Professional Development and Affiliations

-Ongoing: Numerous conferences and over 15 seminars, including Canadian Copyright Law, The Author-Editor Relationship, Punctuation and Mechanics, Substantive Editing, On-screen Editing, Grammar Rules and Myths, How to Present Tables, Charts, and Graphs
+- Ongoing: Numerous conferences and over 20 seminars, including Canadian Copyright Law, The Author-Editor Relationship, Punctuation and Mechanics, Substantive Editing, On-screen Editing, Grammar Rules and Myths, How to Present Tables, Charts, and Graphs, the KAIROS Blanket Exercise

 - 2019: Plain Language Writing and Editing, online course, Plain Language Academy